What is Section 80C?

 Table 3: Minimum Holding Period for Various Instruments under Section 80C

-Thus, you can reduce your total taxable income up to ₹ 200,000/- by fully utilising Sections 80C, 80CCC and 80CCD.
+Thus, you can reduce your total taxable income up to `200,000/- by fully utilising Sections 80C, 80CCC and 80CCD.

 Are 80C and 80CCC the same?

 Section 80C provides deductions on various investments up to ₹ 1.5 lakh per year from your taxable income.
-Whereas Section 80CCC provides a deduction of up to ₹ 1.5 lakh per annum for the contribution made by an individual towards specified pension funds.
+In comparison, Section 80CCC provides a deduction of up to ₹ 1.5 lakh per annum for the contribution made by an individual towards specified pension funds.
 Section 80CCE thereby limits the total exemption limit up to ₹ 1.5 lakh per annum.

 What is the maximum tax exemption under Section 80C?